web3os-org/kernel/README.md

 To make your module executable from the command line, you may export an async function named `run`, or your default export must be a function.

-Your module or `package.json` may also contain a `help` property that contians your module's help text.
+Your module or `package.json` may also contain a `help` property that contains your module's help text.

 The best way to create applications for web3os is to create an `npm` package, using any bundler you'd like.